-Economics is a science of choice.
-The study of economics centers on individuals' attempts to improve their living standards.
-It provides a comprehensive view of how a society is organized to transform the limited resources available into want-satisfying goods and services.
-It investigates the principles underlying the operation of the economic system and seeks to determine its weaknesses and to prescribe policy measures that will improve its operation.
-In the process, economics ranges over a host of the most important problems confronting contemporary society-the causes of and remedies for depression and inflation, the determinants of and methods for improving income distribution, poverty problems and welfare measures, the role of the government in economic activity, the requisites for economic growth and development, pollution and congestion and their control.
+Economics is a science of human choice.
+The study of economics centers on what motivates us to act and, more importantly, the consequences to ourselves and to others of our actions.
+It provides a comprehensive view of how a society is organized to transform its limited resources into want-satisfying goods and services.
+It investigates the principles underlying the operation of the economic system and seeks to determine its weaknesses and to prescribe policies that will improve its operation.
+In the process, economic principles are used to address a host of the most important problems confronting contemporary society-the causes of and remedies for depression and inflation, the determinants of and methods for improving income distribution, poverty problems and welfare measures, the role of the government in economic activity, the requisites for economic growth and development, pollution and congestion and their control.